handley-lab/anesthetic/README.rst

-This project is still in alpha stage.
+This project is still in beta phase.
 It aims to bring together tools for processing nested sampling chains, leveraging the standard python libraries:

 - numpy
 - scipy